HHS/simpler-grants-gov/documentation/decisions/adr/2023-09-07-data-replication-tool.md

 ### Create new data pipelines from data sources

 Create new data pipelines from the source of truth similar to the production database.
-Instead of copying the production schema, design a new database schema that incorporates all the lessons learned from running the current production database as well as designing the new schema for additional requirements that the current schema is not optomized or able to meet.
+Instead of copying the production schema, design a new database schema that incorporates all the lessons learned from running the current production database as well as designing the new schema for additional requirements that the current schema is not optimized or able to meet.

 - **Pros**
   - No impact to production database
   - Facilitates moving off expensive Oracle database
-  - Can optomize database schema for current and future requirements
+  - Can optimize database schema for current and future requirements
 - **Cons**
   - We do not have clear requirements for current and existing APIs to design the schema around and will have to work on that first
   - Very long time to deliver